 What is a Risk Management Information System?

-Used by various industries — from construction to hospitality — an RMIS or Risk Management Information System is a digital platform that integrates safety and risk management with claims in a unified solution.
-Say goodbye to the days of relying on Excel spreadsheets for number crunching.
-On a single dashboard, you can intake incidents, manage compliance forms, and report safety issues.
+Used by various industries — from insurance to construction — a RMIS is a digital platform that integrates safety and risk management with claims in a unified solution.
+Instead relying on scattered Excel spreadsheets for number crunching, you can intake incidents, manage compliance forms, and report safety issues all on a single dashboard.

-3 Key Ways An RMIS Can Level Up Your Business Function
+3 Key Ways A RMIS Can Level Up Your Business Function

 Risk and safety management professionals are tasked with mitigating risks to your business and its employees.
 By digitizing your risk manager’s office, you can streamline critical processes that ultimately improve safety, reduce turnover, and save time and money.